kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/signalfx.md

 Examples of configuring Tracetest can be found in the [`examples` folder of the Tracetest GitHub repo](https://github.com/kubeshop/tracetest/tree/main/examples).
 :::

-## Configure Tracetest to use SignalFx as a Trace Data Store
+## Configure Tracetest to Use SignalFx as a Trace Data Store

 Configure Tracetest to be aware that it has to fetch trace data from SignalFx.